Things you need to know regarding your injection

-Having a steroid injection is generally a safe procedure and is a firmly established treatment for patients with an inflammatory condition that is causing pain.
+Having a steroid injection is generally a safe procedure and is a firmly established treatment for many musculoskeletal conditions.

 What are the risks?

-• Your INR must be checked within seven days before your appointment time
+• Your International Normalised Ratio (INR), a blood test which measures how long it takes for blood to clot, must be checked within seven days before your appointment time

 • Your INR must be within your therapeutic range